Gravitational waves from the early universe: Probing cosmology and BSM physics with the SGWB

 \subsection{Cosmic gravitational microwave background}

+In the primordial plasma, photons decoupled (recombination) at $T\sim$ eV (3000 K), leading to the CMB photon emission.
+This temperature of 3000 K is related to the temperature at which atoms of neutral hydrogen form, around $13.6$ eV.
+This means that the charged particles inside were no longer free, and therefore, the electrons could no longer be scattered by the photons.
+Today's CMB temperature is about 2.7 K due to redshift.

-In the primordial plasma, photon decoupling at $T\sim$ eV leads to CMB.
-Likewise, gravitational waves decoupling at $T\sim M_P$ leads to cosmic gravitational microwave background (CGMB) \cite{Ringwald:2020ist,Ghiglieri:2022rfp}.
-These are the earliest gravitational waves we can think of.
-Because of the very large value of the Planck mass $M_P \sim 10^{18}$ GeV, it is very hard to detect this CGMB: \be \Omega_{\text{CGMB}}\sim \dfrac{T_{max}}{M_P}\Omega_{\text{CMB}}, \ee where $T_{max}$ is the highest temperature during radiation domination, at sub-Planckian temperatures (in general, $T_{max}\leq 10^{16} $ GeV; BBN bounds forbid $T_{max}\sim M_P$), and $ \Omega_{\text{CMB}} $ is the CMB spectrum observed today. $ \Omega_{\text{CGMB}} $ peaks around to $100$ GHz \cite{Ringwald:2020ist}, far from any current technology or planned gravitational wave experiment.
-See more about electromagnetic high-frequency (from MHz to THz) gravitational wave detection, for instance, in \cite{Domcke:2023qle}.
+Likewise, GWs decoupled at $T\sim M_P$ leading to the cosmic gravitational microwave background (CGMB) \cite{Ringwald:2020ist,Ghiglieri:2022rfp}.
+These are the earliest conceivable GWs.
+Due to the large value of the Planck mass, $M_P \sim 10^{18}$ GeV, detecting the CGMB is extremely hard.
+The spectrum is \be \Omega_{\text{CGMB}}\sim \dfrac{T_{max}}{M_P}\Omega_{\text{CMB}}, \ee where $T_{max}$ is the highest temperature during radiation domination, at sub-Planckian temperatures (in general, $T_{max}\leq 10^{16} $ GeV; BBN bounds forbid $T_{max}\sim M_P$), and $ \Omega_{\text{CMB}} $ is the CMB spectrum observed today. $ \Omega_{\text{CGMB}} $ peaks around $100$ GHz \cite{Ringwald:2020ist}, which is far beyond the range any current technology or planned GW experiment can detect.
+See more about electromagnetic high-frequency (from MHz to THz) GW detection, for instance, in \cite{Domcke:2023qle}.